victoriamertens/EDPCapstone/README.md

 ## Mongosh Steps to make entries searchable
 Run the following commands in order to optimize searchability of the name field in the Database.
-It makes a text
+It makes a text searchable field in the database.

-show dbs
-use enterprise-dir
-show collections
-db.employees.createIndex({name:"text"})
-db.employees.find( { $text: { $search: "\"Sam\"" } } )
+`db.employees.createIndex({name:"text"})`